lucavianunitn/autonomous-software-agents/README.md

 # autonomous-software-agents

-To run the presented project it is necessary to start locally Deliveroo with the instructions provided [here]([https://link-url-here.org](https://github.com/unitn-ASA/Deliveroo.js)).
+To run the presented project it is necessary to start locally Deliveroo with the instructions provided in https://github.com/unitn-ASA/Deliveroo.js.

 Then, it’s requested to clone the presented repository through:
 ```console